 Microincision phacoemulsification cataract surgery is usually performed under topical anaesthesia, but an anaesthetist may be needed is sedation is required.
-Cataract surgery procedures are performed at the Hospital of st. John and St. Elizabeth, The Wellington Platinum Centre, The Holly Private Hospital and the Spire London East Hospital.
+Cataract surgery is performed at the Hospital of St. John and St. Elizabeth, Nuffield Health – The Holly Private Hospital and the Spire London East Hospital.
 Please click on this link for post-operative instructions and general advice after phacoemulsification cataract surgery.
-You will find a brief discussion about lens implant options in this attachment.
+More information about our specialist services including cataract surgery can be found in our cataract surgery leaflet.

-Vitreoretinal surgery is performed at the Hospital of st. John and St. Elizabeth or the Wellington Platinum Centre.
+Vitreoretinal surgery is performed at the Hospital of St. John and St. Elizabeth.
 Most cases are performed as a day case, in particular if surgery is performed in the morning, however an overnight stay is possible, in particular if a patient does not live locally.
 Surgery is usually performed under local anaesthesia with mild sedation if the latter considered necessary.
 Mr. Zambarakji works with a skilled and caring team of Nurses and Consultant Anaesthetist who will attend to your needs and ensure you have a satisfying experience.
 Some patients will be asked to posture after vitrectomy surgery.
 Please click on the link for post-operative instructions and general advice following vitrectomy surgery.
 We recommend hiring a posturing device for two weeks following surgery if your consultant has recommended post operative face down posturing.
-Please click on the link to facedownsupporthire.com.
+Please click on the link to Vitrectomy recovery rental centre.
 Alternatively, a selection of smaller face down pillows can be purchased from Amazon here and here.

 For patients undergoing any form of ophthalmic surgery as a day case, please click on the link for general advice about driving, clothing, medications etc.